-Is therapy delivered by effective?
+Is therapy delivered by phone effective?
 Is it even therapy?
 How does using the phone as a medium impact on factors such as therapeutic alliance, disclosure, empathy, attentiveness and participation?
 A recent study has looked at this area, and its results might surprise you.

 Poll a hundred therapists, and the chances are that you’ll get a wide range of opinion and attitude about and towards the idea of providing therapy by phone.
 At one end will be those who are well disposed to the idea and may have been doing it for years.
 At the other will be those who question whether it’s possible to do effective work without eyeballs on the client, and therefore the word ‘therapy’ needs quote marks either side.